gmac/professional-javascript/04_regex/intro_to_regex.md

 ## Why are Regular Expressions awesome?

 Regular Expressions allow for an unprecidented level of text recognition and manipulation that would be extremely difficult or virtually impossible to achieve with literal sequence matching alone.
-Regex are particularily useful in the realm of computer science, where programs frequently need to recognize and reformat specialized text strings.
+Regex are particularily useful in the realm of computer science, where programs frequently need to recognize and reformat specially-formatted text strings.

 **Get the header tag content:**
 ```html